dankirkham/ax_track_gen/README.md

 }

 ```

+## Creating A Course Using A Map
-1. Using an image, populate the "cones" array with a list of cones [x, y] pixel coordinates.
+1. Using an image, populate the "cones" array of a JSON file (see above) with a list of cones [x, y] pixel coordinates.
 2. Populate "start" and "finish" with left and right location of lines.
 3. Using a tool such as Google Map's Measure Distance feature, determine the metersPerPixel.
 This can be done by finding pixels between light poles and the corresponding distance.
 4. Invoke the tool using `python ax_track_gen.py <json file> -o default.clf`.